MontiCore/feature-diagram/fd-lang/src/main/grammars/de/monticore/FeatureDiagram.md

 enabling to model constraint satisfaction (and optimization) problems.
 Several constraint solvers support FlatZinc as input format.
 The generator is located [here][generator].

-## Tool

-The feature model language component provides the [FeatureModelAnalysisTool][tool], which coordinates the execution of one or more several analyses against a feature model and, optionally, additional information (depends on the analysis kinds).

 ### Supported Feature Analyses
 The following table presents an overview of supported feature diagram analysis classes regarding their input in form of arguments and their output in form of the analysis result.